The Wickedest Town in the West: Dodge City and the Wages of Progress

 Part hokey tourist trap and part earnest museum, Boothill fares better as a museum.
 It offers interesting exhibits on antique guns, Victorian fashion, the Plains Indians, and a multi-media presentation on the significance of the American buffalo to the region.
 I could have spent a little more time experiencing the rumbling of the floorboards (meant to simulate a buffalo stampede) but I was called away by the sound of gunfire in the street.

-The twice daily gunfight was underway and tourists in flip-flops and bucket hats were gathered to witness wooden acting, half-hearted stunts and the firing of blanks in an effort to replicate what happened in Dodge City 125 years ago.
+The twice daily gunfight was underway and tourists in flip-flops and bucket hats were gathering to watch the action.
+Third rate actors performed halfhearted stunts and fired blanks at each other in an effort to replicate what happened in Dodge City 125 years ago.
 What actually did happen was far more interesting.

 Turning the Tables on Bat Masterson

-Problem was Webster was a saloon owner himself, and far from wanting to curb drunkenness and prostitution he stood to profit by it if he could only rid himself of the racket run by the Dodge City Gang and Bat Masterson.
+The problem was Webster was a saloon owner himself, and, far from wanting to curb drunkenness and prostitution, he stood to profit by it if he could only rid himself of the racket run by the Dodge City Gang and Bat Masterson.
 It was no surprise that his ordinances functioned pretty much the same way the Gang’s ordinances had, only in reverse.
-Now he and his crew were running the protection racket and the Gang’s businesses were the targets.
+Now he and his crew were running the protection racket, and the Gang’s businesses were the targets.
 The tables had been turned.

 In defiance a man named Luke Short, a friend of the Mastersons, bought a half interest in the Long Branch Saloon, the town’s most notorious saloon and brothel, and went right on conducting business as usual.
-In reply Webster had the saloon’s prostitutes arrested.
+In reply Webster had the saloon’s prostitutes placed under arrest.

-Outraged, Short went to the jail to protest the matter and a policeman named Louis C. Hartman confronted him.
+Outraged, Short went to the jail to protest the matter, and a policeman named Louis C. Hartman confronted him.
 There was an exchange of gunfire and Short fled back to the Long Branch thinking he had killed Hartman.
-He holed up in the saloon, ready to fight to the death rather than submit to a hanging, but when he learned that Hartman had not been killed he surrendered and was banished from the town.
+He holed up in the saloon, ready to fight to the death rather than submit to a hanging, but when he learned that Hartman was still alive he surrendered to the authorities and was banished from the town.

-The threat of bloodshed had been averted, but, having thrown in with the saloon owners, the ranchers had not gotten their desired reform, and Texas cattle continued to be driven to the railhead at Dodge City.
+The threat of bloodshed had been averted, but, having thrown in with the saloon owners, the ranchers had not gotten the reform they had wanted, and diseased Texas cattle continued to be driven to the railhead at Dodge City.

-Finally in 1885 farmers settling in the region persuaded the state legislature to move the cattle quarantine line further west, effectively shutting down the Texas cattle trade at Dodge.
+Finally in 1885 farmers settling in the region persuaded the state legislature to move the cattle quarantine line further west, effectively shutting down the cattle trade at Dodge.
 Virtually overnight the gambling, prostitution and corruption vanished.
-Soon thereafter the original Front Street buildings burned down.
+Not long after, the original Front Street buildings burned to the ground.

 Fighting Against the Future

-But back in the present day a posse of actors were doing their best to recreate the atmosphere.
+Back in the present day a posse of actors were doing their best to recreate the atmosphere.
 Jeff’s kids were fitted with sheriff’s badges, taken for a stagecoach ride, and treated to a chuck wagon dinner.
-Later that evening there would be a can-can show at the recreated Long Branch Saloon, but I had seen enough.
-When Jeff and his family insisted I join them for an Old West photograph, I politely declined and made my departure.
+Later in the evening there would be a can-can show at the recreated Long Branch Saloon, but I had seen enough.
+When Jeff and his family insisted I join them for an Old West photograph, I politely declined and made my way out of Dodge.